anisin97/NEWSapp/README.md

 We will also host various designs for the UI which can be used by the user as they prefer.

 # About News API
 This Web-app uses the API provided by News Api.
-For further queries, you can refer to newsapi.org .
+For further queries, you can refer to [News API](newsapi.org) .

 # For Contributors
 Contributors may use their personal key provided by News Api for customizing api requests.
 You are required to sign-in to the workspace NEWSapp on Slack and join the channel #news-web-app for queries and updates.
+Click on the [invite link](https://join.slack.com/t/newsappglobal/shared_invite/enQtODM2NzQ4Njk4MjQwLTc5MDE4YTIwYTRjZTg3YTZjZTllNzk1ZGNiZGY0MzY1NzlhNWY0NjM3NzJjODMyNzcyODMzOTg4Njk3YjdjYWE) to join our slack channel.
 We thank you for your help!!